How to Turn On or Off Sleeping Tabs in Microsoft Edge

-This post shows students and new users steps to enable or disable Sleeping Tabs when using the Microsoft Edge browser.
+This post shows students and new users steps to turn Sleeping Tabs on or off when using the Microsoft Edge browser.

 A recent update to Microsoft Edge brings a new feature called sleeping tabs, which helps improve the memory and CPU utilization of the browser.